core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 * Updated references.

+* Fixed/improved presentation of:

+  * Processing of a Deterministic Request at the server.

-* Fixed/improved presentation of processing of Deterministic Request at the server.
+  * Composition of the response to a Deterministic Request at the server.

 * Minor clarifications and editorial improvements.